' Abstract

 ' and other ‘realia’ (posters, souvenirs, postcards- visual prompts).

-written prompt group- all Ss take the same questionnaire in English, with standard
+C) written prompt group- all Ss take the same questionnaire in English, with standard

 ' testing environment; but are asked to write a short essay (1 page): “What I recall liking best